·9 min read·Blog

 22Fake SSHSimulate remote access and log brute-force attempts.80HTTP HR PortalMimic an internal HR login system.443HTTPS Fake CorpSimulate a secure corporate intranet site.3389RDPCommon brute-force target.21FTPOften used for data exfiltration attempts.23TelnetEmulate outdated access protocols.445SMBSMB trap mimicking EternalBlue vulnerabilities

-Each service was custom-coded or wrapped using Python modules to make the experience believable.
+Each service was custom-coded or wrapped using Python modules to create a believable experience.
 The attacker should feel like they’ve hit an exposed internal server in a misconfigured corporate network.

 Hosting Architecture: The Danger Zone